National Record Store Day 2024: How much are your old vinyls worth?

 Remixes, which was released as a limited edition for Record Store Day 2021, sees a collection of remixes from her coveted albums Frank and Back to Black, and the 2LP set recently sold for over £5,100.
 Winehouse’s album is also the most recent in the list, only being released three years ago.

 While her Eras tour continues to take over the world, Taylor Swift dominated the post-2000’s chart with four of her records featuring in the top 10.
-Beyonce was in sixth place, with her self-titled album fetching £600 recently.
+Beyoncé was in sixth place, with her self-titled album fetching £600 recently.

 Vintage record value

-If you’re lucky enough to have an original Beatles, Bowie or Beyonce release that you don’t want to keep hold of, it could be worth having a look to see how much it’s likely to sell for.
+If you’re lucky enough to have an original Beatles, Bowie, or Beyoncé release that you don’t want to keep hold of, it could be worth having a look to see how much it’s likely to sell for.

 If you’d prefer a professional opinion, head to your local record store for advice, to understand just how much you could potentially fetch for your records.

 Exploring additional avenues to secure extra funds during the cost-of-living crisis can greatly help to manage any looming debts.
-However, it’s essential to note that selling collectibles should complement, not replace, seeking advice from professional debt experts.
+However, it’s essential to note that selling collectables should complement, not replace, seeking advice from professional debt experts.

 Methodology

-Looking at the biggest selling artists of all time, UK Debt Expert looked at eBay purchasing trends of vinyl records from the last six months.
+Looking at the biggest-selling artists of all time, UK Debt Expert looked at eBay purchasing trends of vinyl records from the last six months.

 Using this method, we compiled a dataset with the most expensive records to uncover the most lucrative albums or singles from popular artists.
 Signed discography and bulk or box set records were not included.